License GuideSOC 17-2081

 Read more

-Your state's electronics engineer license requires continuing education to renew.
-The specific number of hours and topics vary by state.
+Electronics engineers must complete continuing education to renew their license.
+Your state board sets the specific hours and topics.
 Common requirements include ethics and state-specific regulations.
-Check with your state licensing board for exact hours and approved courses.
+Check your board's renewal notice for exact CE hours and approved courses for your cycle.

 Is This For You